MoMA PS1: Young Architects Program

-The Young Architects Program (YAP) is an annual competition hosted by MoMA PS1 and The Museum of Modern Art that invites young architects to submit design proposals for MoMA PS1's courtyard.
-The winning entry is converted from concept to construction and becomes the architectural setting for MoMA PS1's summer Warm Up music series.
-The Young Architects program was placed on a one-year hiatus in late 2019.
+The Young Architects Program (YAP) was an annual competition hosted by MoMA PS1 and The Museum of Modern Art that invited young architects to submit design proposals for MoMA PS1's courtyard.
+The winning entry was converted from concept to construction and became the architectural setting for MoMA PS1's summer Warm Up music series.
+The Young Architects program was initially placed on a one-year hiatus in late 2019.
+Following years of inactivity, MoMA indicated in a larger press release that the program had concluded, and that the program's goals of promoting new ideas in architecture would be subsequently taken on by the Architecture Now exhibition series opening in 2023.